claymtgy/PrintDesk/README.md

 # PrintDesk

+A more up-to-date version is available in a private repo.
+I'm currently getting it ready to be published publicly.

 A simple interface to print ticket information from FreshDesk

 We use it to print out receipts to attach to computers to help with organization